Why tRNA

 Pick and choose: single tRNA species

-Many applications can banafit from the ability to tailor custom tRNA supply, including genetic code expansion, codon bias studies and other efforts to engineer modified translation systems.
+Many applications can benefit from the ability to tailor custom tRNA supply, including genetic code expansion, codon bias studies and other efforts to engineer modified translation systems.

 The team